harshithva/harshithva/README.md

 ### Hi there, I'm Harshith VA👋

 ## I'm a Full Stack Developer!
-- 🔭 I’m currently working on hotelstack Project!
+- 🔭 I’m currently working on Hotelstack, College Consultation Projects!
 - 🌱 I’m currently learning everything🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects!